Does Weather Affect Cell Service?

-In a single-story home or office building surrounded by trees, this could mean better indoor cell reception in winter when bare trees are less an obstacle to incoming and outgoing signals.
+For example, in a single-story home or office building surrounded by trees, this could mean better indoor cell reception in winter when bare trees are less of an obstacle to incoming and outgoing signals.
+But when spring rolls around, the surrounding trees bud out and produce leaves.
+This increased foliage can diffuse, weaken, and even block cell signals traveling to and from the cell tower.

-With the coming of spring the surrounding trees bud out and then produce leaves.
-This increased foliage can diffuse, weaken and even block cell signals traveling to and from the tower.
-Of course this can negatively affect cell reception for those inside the building, although not directly attributable to the weather conditions of the present day.
+Naturally, this can negatively affect cell service for those inside the building, although it’s not directly attributable to the weather conditions of the present day.

-The biggest atmospheric culprit as far cell phone users are concerned is water vapor.
+Any water in the atmosphere that comes between your phone and the cell tower is not a good thing.
 Water impedes radio waves on the frequencies used by cellular networks.
-That means rain, snow, fog, clouds – even a bright, sunny day with high humidity – can cause cell reception to drop off.
+That means rain, snow, fog, clouds, and high humidity can cause cell reception to drop off.

 This signal impedance happens because water conducts electricity, which allows water vapor in the atmosphere to reflect or refract radio waves.
 Engineers call this the “propagation delay effect.”

-Here’s another effect of water on cell signals.
-Atmospheric water vapor can also reduce your cell reception by absorbing energy from radio waves.
-The absorbed energy is converted into heat – exactly the same thing your microwave oven does when you cook a bag of popcorn or warm up leftovers.
+Atmospheric water vapor (like rain) can also reduce your cell reception by absorbing energy from radio waves.
+The absorbed energy is converted into heat – the same thing your microwave oven does when you cook a bag of popcorn or warm up leftovers.

-Lightning – Thunderstorms, aside from any rain, are a problem because as mentioned earlier lightning causes electrical interference.
-Of course a lightning strike can damage cell towers or other network equipment, affecting local cell service.
+Thunderstorms, aside from any rain, are a problem because lightning causes electrical interference.
+Of course, a lightning strike can also damage cell towers or other network equipment, affecting local cell service.

-Snow and hail – These would likely have a lesser effect on your cell reception than rain because ice, in the form of snowflakes or hail stones, is less dense than water in liquid form.
-However, a particularly heavy snow can really refract radio waves.
+These would likely have a lesser effect on your cell reception than rain because ice, in the form of snowflakes or hailstones, is less dense than water in liquid form.
+However, very heavy snow can really refract radio waves.

-Wind – Wind by itself, like temperature, should not affect your cell reception.
+Wind by itself, like temperature, should not affect your cell reception.
 But any of the above-described weather conditions associated with high winds certainly can cause reception issues.
-Of course high winds can also cause damage to cell network equipment and power lines, which could affect local service.
+High winds can also damage cell network equipment and power lines, which could affect local cellular service.

-So there you have it – the very general how and why of weather effects on cellular reception.
-Now if your cell coverage drops during a weather event in your locale, you’ll understand what’s going on.
+So, there you have it – how and why weather can affect cellular reception.
+So if your cell coverage drops during a weather event in your location, you’ll understand what’s going on.